shohne/CarND-Traffic-Sign-Classifier-Project/report.md

 We could reach very reasonably accuracy using a simple model what encorage us to use **Deep Learning** models in other problems related with image understandins/classification.
 This kind of problem is very common in *Autonomous Car* area, in fact, Deep Learning is changing radically this field.

-We could see that data augmentation is a very efficient method when datasets are small.
+We could see that **data augmentation** is a very efficient method when datasets are small.
 It helps to fight overfitting increasing generalization and it is cheap to apply.

+As a future work, we would like to test other models as proposed [End do End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) by **Nvidia** and [Dynamic Routing Between Capsules](https://arxiv.org/pdf/1710.09829.pdf) by **Geoffrey Hinton and others**.